sontek/monkeystud/README.md

     b:W:16

 Meaning, player A and player B sit with 1000 chips each.
-Each player antes 4 chips, each is dealt a hole card face down, player A is dealt the duece of clubs, B is dealt the seven of diamonds, player A checks, B bets 8, A folds, B wins 16 chips.
+Each player antes 4 chips, each is dealt a hole card face down, player A is dealt the deuce of clubs, B is dealt the seven of diamonds, player A checks, B bets 8, A folds, B wins 16 chips.